ulshv/go-service/README.md

 # Why?

-The goal of this project is to provide a simple (KISS) but complete implementation of an online store to showcase my programming style with Go (stdlib) and JS (React) to my future employers.
+The goal of this project is to provide a simple (KISS) but complete implementation of an online store webapp to showcase my programming style in Go (stdlib) and JS (React) to my future employers.

 I'll try to keep the code both clean and simple, for the reviewers of the source code, as well as for developers who'd want to bootstrap